ucsd-cse231-w21/ucsd-cse231-w21.github.io/pa1/index.md

 - Add expressions for binary operators and builtin2 to `ast.ts`
 - Add parsing support for these expressions in `parser.ts`
 - Add code generation for these expressions in `compiler.ts`
-- Add TypeScript functions to implement the new builtins in `nodestart.ts` and `webstart.ts`
+- Add TypeScript functions to implement the new builtins as necessary (use `print` as a guide)
 - Test this as you go by adding tests in the tests/ directory
 - Watch your program work in the browser by opening build/index.html in a browser of your choice.

-We recommend implementing them one at a time (don't try to do both expressions at once), so that you can test more incrementally.
+We recommend implementing these features one at a time (don't try to do multiple new kinds of expressions at once), so that you can test more incrementally.

 ## Testing